17th Battalion (Parachute), Royal Malay Regiment: Peacekeeping

-17 RAMD were assigned to the MALBATT United Nations Transition Assistance Group peacekeeping mission inNamibia in the 1988, second involvement after a few years focus against communist insurgency.
+17 RAMD were assigned to the MALBATT United Nations Transition Assistance Group peacekeeping mission in Namibia in the 1988, second involvement after a few years focus against communist insurgency.

 Reconstruct for an airborne role

 17 RAMD and the 9th Battalion, Royal Malay Regiment (9 RAMD) were transferred under the command of the 10th Strategic Brigade in 1990, and both battalions were trained as airborne infantry at the Special Warfare Training Centre.
 The unit was officially renamed the 17th Battalion (Parachute), Royal Malay Regiment in 1992.
 On 1 January 1994, the 17 RAMD (Para) became a fully operational airborne unit.

 Reassemble as the Rapid Deployment Force

 The Malaysian Army's top brass intends to combine all airborne units into a single combat force.
 The 8th Battalion (Parachute), Royal Ranger Regiment (8 RRD (Para)), 9 RAMD (Para), and 17 RAMD (Para) were merged into a single airborne unit in 1993 as its airborne infantry element.
 On 10 October 1994, following Exercise Halilintar, then-prime minister Dr Mahathir Mohamad officially introduced the unit as the Rapid Deployment Force, and the 10th Strategic Brigade was renamed the 10th Parachute Brigade.
 The 10th Parachute Brigade is becoming an independent combat force reporting directly to the Chief of the Army.